Fibroids

 • Fibroids usually regress by 50% after the menopause.
 Accordingly rapidly growing or symptomatic fibroids in this age group should raise the suspicion of sarcomatous changes.

-• HRT could cause fibroids to grow especially during the first 2 years of their use but usually cause no related symptoms.
+• HRT may cause fibroids to grow especially during the first 2 years of their use, but usually cause no related symptoms.
 This is more so for transdermal oestrogen HRT than oral medication with oestrogens and progestogens or livial.
-Accordingly patients with excessive bleeding or pain should be investigated as if they are not on HRT to exclude more sinister causes.
+Accordingly, patients with excessive bleeding or pain should be investigated as if they are not on HRT to exclude more sinister causes.

 Site Map